npc-engine/npc-engine/docs/inference_engine/api_classes.md

-API class is an abstract class that corresponds to a certain task a model should perform (e.g. text-to-speech or chatbot) and defines interface methods for such a task as well as abstract methods for specific models to implement.
+API class is an abstract class that corresponds to a certain task a service should perform (e.g. text-to-speech or chatbot) and defines interface methods for such a task as well as abstract methods for specific servicess to implement.

-All API classes are children of the Model class that handles registering model implementations and loading them.
+All API classes are children of the BaseService class that handles registering service implementations and running them.

 !!! note "Important"
     It also should list the methods that are to be exposed as API via API_METHODS class variable.

 !!! note "Important"
-    To be discovered correctly api classes must be imported into npc_engine.models module
+    To be discovered correctly api classes must be imported into npc_engine.services module

 ## Existing APIs